Aya-ZIbra/MyYogini/README.md

 ![](https://github.com/Aya-ZIbra/MyYogini/blob/master/resources/keypoint_shifted.jpg?raw=true)

-## What does this mean for the user?
-It means a lot!
-In our example, the lady's mistakes are all captured by **MyYogini**.
-Let's quickly compare the original pose* with the corrected one \*\*.
-* The head and neck need to move backwards instead of leaning to front.
-* The trunck needs to move downward for the front knee joint to be at 90 degrees.
-* Even the elevated back ankle is detected and corrected in the final output pose.

-> **Your ultimate fantastic Yoga trainer!**

 ### Pose angle checking
 * The capablity to get the angle between the limbs of the user was implemented and tested.
 ```